buildlxrd/PHP-API-with-000webhost/README.md

 - Click "File Manager".
 - Click "Upload Files".
 - Open the "public_html" folder.
-- Double click on the "index.php" file.
+- Double click on the "api.php" file.
 - Replace "YOUR_BOT_TOKEN_HERE" with the token that you copied in step 3.
 - Go to the application you made in https://developers.facebook.com/ and click "Add Callback URL" in the Messenger product.
 - Doing that will show a screen that asks for a callback URL and a verify token.
-For the callback URL, put in the website you made but add "/index.php" at the end.
+For the callback URL, put in the website you made but add "/api.php" at the end.
 - For the verify token, write "YOUR_VERIFY_TOKEN".
 - After adding a callback URL, click "Add Subscriptions".
 Tick the box that has the "Messages" label.
 Finally, click "Save".
 - Send a message to the Facebook page you made in Step 1.
 You should get a message that says, "Hello, customer!
 May I take your order?"